openstack/kolla-ansible/doc/source/reference/compute/index.rst

 =======

-This section describes configuring nova hypervisors and compute services like HyperV, XenServer and so on.
+This section describes configuring nova hypervisors and compute services like HyperV and so on.

 .. note::

-   Hyper-V, VMware, and XenAPI support have been deprecated and will be removed in the Victoria cycle.
+   Hyper-V and VMware support have been deprecated and will be removed in the Victoria cycle.

 .. toctree::